TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/upgrade-universe.md

 ---
-title: Upgrade a universe using Yugabyte Platform
+title: Upgrade a universe using ZNbase Platform
 headerTitle: Upgrade a universe
 linkTitle: Upgrade a universe
-description: Use Yugabyte Platform to upgrade a universe.
+description: Use ZNbase Platform to upgrade a universe.
 block_indexing: true
 menu:
   v2.1: